AmbroseJunior/Myfinanceapp/README.md

 Finance App Tracker.

 This repository hosts a fullstack application with a **Vite React.js frontend** and a **PHP/MySQL backend** running on **XAMPP**.
-The app enables users to register, log in securely, and manage their financial expenditures linked to their registered bank accounts.
+The app enables users to register, log in securely (including Google Authentication 2.0), and manage their financial expenditures linked to their registered bank accounts.

 ---